About me

 ADHD Coach Training (ADDCA USA)

-Certified Grey Area Drinking Coach - personally trained by Jolene Park (GAD expert/functional practitioner)
+Certified Grey Area Drinking Coach - personally trained by Jolene Park (to learn more about grey area drinking)

 Lifeline suicide prevention training (ASIST)